JustinPaoletta/Foodie/README.md

 > The images for this project may no longer be hosted on s3 due to the cost of keeping everything deployed.
 This Means you can expect certain data not to render

-[![For The FOODIE In You](foodie.png)](https://www.youtube.com/watch?v=NzA-GTmPCDk)
+Please See The Video Below To See My Contributions To The Foodie Application [![For The FOODIE In You](foodie.png)](https://www.youtube.com/watch?v=NzA-GTmPCDk)